quantixed/TomogramAnalysis/README.md

 ###Notes
 1. Each MT is a 7 point wave named wave0,wave1,...
 Point 0 is the MT ID number 1,2,...
 Points 1-3 are the x,y,z, coordinates of the MT at the bottom of the tomogram.
 Points 4-6 are the x,y,z coordinates of the MT at the top of the tomogram.
+2. To use functions downstream, it is best to label your files logically.
+If there is control vs drug1 vs drug 2 and warm vs cold, i.e. 3 x 2 = 6 conditions; then label files logically. e.g. control\_warm\_2.pxp, drug1\_cold\_3.pxp
-2. In addition to the heatmaps and colour coded MT plots.
+3. In addition to the heatmaps and colour coded MT plots.
 A table is generated showing how many MTs per bundle, the area of a convex hull containing all MTs in a bundle and the resultant density.
-3. The input is a string containing wildcards to match the windows to be shown. `ShowMe("img_GFP*")` will show all GFP heatmaps, `ShowMe("map_GFP*")` will show all GFP colour coded MT maps. `ShowMe("*")` will show everything.
+4. The input is a string containing wildcards to match the windows to be shown. `ShowMe("img_GFP*")` will show all GFP heatmaps, `ShowMe("map_GFP*")` will show all GFP colour coded MT maps. `ShowMe("*")` will show everything.
-4. The procedure will do the rotation notmalisation and make the waves to show the intersection of vectors with an XY plane at 100 nm in Z.
+5. The procedure will do the rotation normalisation and make the waves to show the intersection of vectors with an XY plane at 100 nm in Z. Call using `PullOut("control;drug1;drug2;",expB="warm;cold;")`.